 Your business’s cost on this plan will depend on how much electricity your business uses and when it’s used.
 The graphic below shows how the time-based electricity supply rate will change throughout the day and how it compares to the standard default service supply rate.

-The above rates are applicable to small commercial and industrial customers with monthly metered demand less than 25 kW.
+The rates above are measured in ¢/kWh, in effect from December 1, 2021 to May 31, 2022, and applicable to small commercial and industrial customers with monthly metered demand less than 25 kW.

 The Business EV Rate is a time-based electricity supply offering from Duquesne Light.
 This means the rate only applies to your supply charges and does not impact any other charges your business may see on its monthly electric bill, such as distribution charges.
 These supply charges will be listed on the final page of your electric bill, under “Supply Charges,” and will be broken out by peak, off-peak, and super off-peak.